Life As a Painting, Coating, or Decorating Worker

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 16,300 jobs for Painting, Coating, or Decorating Worker in 2016.
+There were about 16,300 jobs for Painting, Coating, or Decorating Worker in 2016 (in the United States).
 There is little to no growth in job opportunities for Painting, Coating, or Decorating Worker.
 There will be an estimated 1,700 positions for Painting, Coating, or Decorating Worker per year.

 The states with the most job growth for Painting, Coating, or Decorating Worker are Utah, Nevada, and Florida.
 Watch out if you plan on working in Kansas, Kentucky, or Wisconsin.
 These states have the worst job growth for this type of profession.